Skip to content

 Then there are the earthquakes.
 A surge of small earthquakes ranging up to a magnitude of 3.6 had earlier raised concerns about fracking in Oklahoma.
 But everything is bigger in Texas.
 There was a magnitude 5.0 quake in 2020, followed by a 5.4 quake in 2022 and a 5.3 quake in 2023.

 These are not amusing little rumbles.
 They are serious quakes that can cause structural damage.
 Anywhere else in the nation, such events would raise huge alarms.
-The quake that sent people in New York city scrambling for cover earlier this year?
+The quake that sent people in New York City scrambling for cover earlier this year?
 That was a 4.8.
-Because the magnitude scale is exponential, the Texas quakes are many times more power.
+Because the magnitude scale is exponential, the Texas quakes are many times more powerful.
 In fact, the recent series of fracking-related quakes are among the largest quakes ever recorded in Texas and could signal worse to come.

 But all this isn't happening somewhere else.
 It's happening in the Permian Basin.